Skip to content

 • Returns 401 Unauthorized for unauthenticated requests

-• Returns 403 Forbidden when roles are specified and user lacks required role
+• Returns 403 Forbidden when values are specified and user lacks a matching role, user name, or user ID

 • Works with all configured authentication providers (JWT, Cookie, Basic, etc.)